-Now I also wanted to give a shout out to Klaviyo who is also a sponsor of the show.
-And I’m super excited to talk about Klaviyo because they are the email marketing platform that I personally use for my ecommerce store, and I depend on them for over 20% of my revenues.
-Now you’re probably wondering why Klaviyo and not another provider.
-Well Klaviyo is the only email platform out there that is specifically built for ecommerce stores and here is why it’s so powerful.
+But before we begin, I want to give a quick shout out to Klaviyo who is a sponsor of the show.
+Always excited to talk about Klaviyo because they are the email marketing platform that I personally use for my ecommerce store, and I depend on them for over 30% of my revenues as of last month.
+Now, Klaviyo is the only email platform out there that is specifically built for ecommerce stores, and here is why it is so powerful.

-Klaviyo can track every single customer who has shopped in your store and exactly what they bought which makes it extremely powerful.
-So let’s say I want to send an email to everyone who purchased a red handkerchief in the last week, easy.
-Let’s say I want to set up a special auto-responder sequence to my customers depending on what they bought, piece of cake, and there is full revenue tracking on every single email.
+Klaviyo can track every single customer who has shopped in your store and exactly what they bought.
+So let’s say I want to send out an email to everyone who purchased a red handkerchief in the last week, easy.
+Let’s say I want to set up a special auto-responder sequence to my customers depending on what they purchased, piece of cake, and there is full revenue tracking on every single email.

-Now Klaviyo is the most powerful email platform that I have ever used and you can try them for free at mywifequitherjob.com/K-L-A-V-I-Y-O. Once again that’s mywifequitherjob.com/K-L-A-V-I-Y-O. Now on to the show.
+Klaviyo is the most powerful email platform that I’ve ever used and you can try them for free at mywifequitherjob.com/K-L-A-V-I-Y-O. Once again that’s, mywifequitherjob.com/K-L-A-V-I-Y-O.

 Intro: Welcome to the My Wife Quit Her Job Podcast.
 We will teach you how to create a business that suits your lifestyle, so you can spend more time with your family and focus on doing the things that you love.
 Here is your host, Steve Chou.